newjersey/navigator-content/src/roadmaps/tasks/register-consumer-affairs.md

 >**What if I don't complete this form?**
 >
->* Unregistered contractors who sell or make home improvements may be subject to civil penalties and possibly criminal penalties as well.
+>* Unregistered contractors who sell or make home improvements may be subject to civil penalties and possibly criminal penalties as well